jakemac53/macros_example/README.md

 # SDK setup

+First, you need to ensure your SDK is sufficiently recent such that it supports macros.
+If it isn't new enough, you will get a version solve error when running `dart pub get`.

-First, you need to ensure your SDK is compatible with this package, and also that the versions of the various dependencies are lined up.
-You can use either a released dev SDK or a local build of the SDK.
+You can use either a very recently released dev SDK or a local build of the SDK.

-## Released dev SDK

-To use a released Dev SDK, look at the `pubspec.yaml` file in this repo and download exactly the version you see set in the environment constraint (which should also match the ref you see in each of the dependencies).
-Then run a `pub get`.

-## Local SDK build

-To use a local SDK, open up the `pubspec_overrides.yaml` file, uncomment all the lines in it, and update the paths to point at your local SDK.
-Make sure you do a build of your local SDK as well.

-In this setup, you may find the APIs have changed and you get some errors.
-If so feel free to update things, as well as the SDK versions in the `pubspec.yaml` file, and send a PR to update.
-Or, file an issue on this repo.
+## Hacking on package:_macros

+As long as you don't change any version numbers, you can hack on the `_macros` package in the SDK, do normal builds, and use that custom build SDK just as  you normally would.

+## Hacking on package:macros

+If you need to alter the published `macros` package, you will want to add a dependency override on it, to point at `pkg/macros` in your local SDK checkout.

+The easiest way to do this is uncommenting the lines in the `pubspec_overrides.yaml` file, and updating the path to point to your SDK checkout

 # Running the example